limingxiao117/Ping-1/README.md

 Ping
 ====

-A simple ping in windows by c.
+A simple ping in windows via winsock2